JordieSnipezHD/BlackOps2-DLCS-CFW/README.md

 5: Install the fix's files after you installed the DLC's or it will not work!

-Any problem or need any help please let me know.
+*Any problem or need any help please let me know by the contacts below.

 Thanks

+Skype: JordieSnipezHD
+Twitter: JordieSnipezHD
+Email:Jordell2009@hotmail.co.uk